-Before you do this, it’s important to check the terms of your mortgage deal to ensure you won’t be hit with a penalty fee for repaying your mortgage early.
+However, before you do this, it’s important to check the terms of your mortgage deal, to ensure you won’t be hit with a penalty fee for paying off your mortgage early.

 If you had a remaining mortgage debt of £150,000 to be paid over 25 years at an interest rate of 5% and you decided you wanted to overpay by an extra £100 each month, you could save a total of £23,200 in interest alone.
 It would also mean you would have paid off the entire mortgage in just over 20 years instead of 25.

-And using the same example above, but instead paying a lump sum of £10,000 up front, could still save you £22,185 in interest alone, and mean you will finish paying off your mortgage in full in 22 years instead of 25.
-But remember, if you pay a lump sum, make sure it does not go over the concession limit for overpaying.
+Paying a lump sum of £10,000 up front instead could still save you £22,185 in interest alone, and mean you finish paying off your mortgage in 22 years instead of 25.
+But if you pay a lump sum, make sure it does not go over the penalty limit for overpaying.

 For example, if you still had a mortgage of £150,000 remaining, and wanted to pay £20,000 in one go, but the bank had a repayment penalty on any payments over 10% (meaning anything over £15,000 in this example), you would be required to pay a fee on the extra £5,000.

-Check what this fee might be, and calculate whether it will still be worth it.
-But if you time it correctly and do your calculations in advance you can continue to overpay without incurring any early repayment penalties.
+Check what this fee might be, and calculate whether it is still worth it.
+If you time it correctly and do your calculations in advance, you can continue to overpay without incurring any early repayment penalties.

-Although a mortgage is one of the biggest debts you’re ever likely to have, technically speaking, it isn’t always the most expensive.
-Credit cards, personal loans and especially store cards, often have a higher rate of interest on them, so if you have been unfortunate enough to accrue large debts with those types of credit, it’s likely you’ll be paying, relatively speaking, much more in interest.
+Although a mortgage is one of the biggest debts you’re ever likely to have, it isn’t always the most expensive.
+Credit cards, personal loans and store cards in particular often have a higher rate of interest, so if you have debts with those types of credit, it’s likely you’re paying much more in interest.

 If you have extra income or a lump sum of cash to use to lower your mortgage debts, it might be better to put that towards your more expensive debt first.

 If your debts are generally under control, paying off your mortgage early makes a lot of sense, but there are other useful ways to make your money go further.
-For example, investing it into a pension scheme or a high rate savings account could give you a greater return when you decide to retire.
+For example, investing it in a pension scheme or a high-rate savings account could give you a greater return when you decide to retire.
 By then, your mortgage may have already been paid off, too, so you’ll have more money with which to enjoy your retirement.

-On the subject of the future, which is uncertain, you may wish to protect your family and those who depend on you financially by investing in life insurance.
-Even if you decide to start making mortgage overpayments, is there a financial back up in place should the worst happen to you?
+On the subject of the future, you may wish to protect your family and those who depend on you financially by increasing your life insurance cover.
+Even if you decide to start making mortgage overpayments, this type of protection can act as a financial backup if you were to die.

-Make sure to weigh up all your options first before deciding whether or not to pay off your mortgage early and keep in mind both the advantages and disadvantages of doing so.
+Be sure to weigh up all your options first before deciding whether or not to pay off your mortgage early and keep in mind both the advantages and disadvantages of doing so.

-Ask your existing mortgage provider what they might charge you if you were to shorten the mortgage term by a few years.
-Naturally, your monthly mortgage repayments would increase, but it could sometimes work out cheaper than paying the early repayment penalty.
+Ask your existing mortgage provider what they might charge if you were to shorten the mortgage term by a few years.
+Your monthly mortgage repayments would increase, but it could sometimes work out cheaper than paying the early repayment penalty.

-Just be careful as remortgaging will probably activate the early repayment penalty fee on your current mortgage, and you will probably have to pay a fee to switch mortgage providers.
-Do the sums before to see if you could save.
-Remortgage deals generally work out better when you are coming close to the end of your current fixed rate mortgage deal, but it’s always good to shop around well in advance just in case.
+Just be careful, because remortgaging will probably activate the early repayment penalty fee on your current mortgage, and you will probably have to pay a fee to switch mortgage providers.
+Do the sums beforehand to see whether you could save.
+Remortgage deals generally work out better when you are close to the end of your current fixed-rate mortgage deal, but it’s always a good idea to shop around well in advance just in case.

 An offset mortgage works by linking your savings account to your mortgage.
-All the money you have saved up will be taken off the mortgage balance.
-So your interest payments should be lower as you’ll only be charged interest on the mortgage balance minus your savings.
-With an offset mortgage you could also use your savings to overpay your mortgage and repay it early.
+All the money you save is taken off the mortgage balance.
+So, your interest payments should be lower as you’re only being charged interest on the mortgage balance minus your savings.
+With an offset mortgage, you could also use your savings to overpay your mortgage and repay it early.

-Being able to pay off your mortgage early is a great privilege, but it may not always be the right financial decision for you.
-Before you make that decision, be sure to shop around for remortgage deals, check if you could get a decent savings account or pension, or simply choose to pay off your other, more expensive debts.
+Before you make that decision, though, be sure to shop around for remortgage deals, check whether you could get a decent savings account or pension, or simply choose to pay off your other, more expensive debts.